famiclone6502/DIY_Datalink_Adapter/README.md

 -  When sending the sketch to the Arduino, check for errors.
 You should see an "Done uploading" message if everything went smoothly.
 -  If you're ever having issues, try using a terminal program like PuTTy (version 0.61 works in Win9x) to check for signs of life.
 When typing x it should echo x, if you type ? it should return a version number.
 -  If your software doesn't like the adapter, make sure you're using the final version, 2.1d.
 The earliest versions don't support the adapter at all.

-## Troubleshooting (Pico Version)

--  Don't assign the Pico directly to the VM, just the COM port.
-I'm not aware of any working drivers for older OSes.
--  If VMWare won't let you assign the COM port for the Pico, or causes it to re-mount as a storage device, try running a sync in the Timex software first.

-# 3D Printed Case
--  [Shilbo][Shilbo] has [designed][3DPrint] and [printed][3DPrintPics] a case that not only holds the watch and Pico at the right distance, but also shields the light from interference from modern LED lighting!

 # Special Thanks
 - [Antti Huhtala][Antti]